-In its 9th edition MINA, the Mobile Innovation Network and Association, will present a public screening of smartphone, mobile and pocket films in China, New Zealand and Australia at ACMI, Museum of screen culture in Melbourne and via Urban Screen TV.
+In its 10th edition MINA, the Mobile Innovation Network and Association, will present a public screening of smartphone, mobile and pocket films in China (13-15 November 2021), New Zealand and Australia at ACMI, Museum of screen culture in Melbourne and via Urban Screen TV.

 MINA is the longest-running film festival dedicated to celebrating mobile and smartphone film-making internationally.
 MINA creates connections between filmmakers, communities and the creative industries.

 The #MINA2021 International Mobile Innovation Screening will showcase short films (8 min maximum duration) produced on and with smartphones, mobile and pocket cameras.

 In 2022 MINA will present